devoncarew/simple_lint_rules/wiki/Publishing-package:analyzer.md

+# Publishing package:analyzer

+> [!IMPORTANT]
+> The contents of this doc were copied from our wiki and have not yet been
+> confirmed to be current and up-to-date.
+When this doc is next reviewed and
+> updated please remove this comment.

 ## Publishing an alpha version

 `package:analyzer` depends on kernel and front_end.
 We push those last two packages for the benefit of `package:analyzer`, but their APIs don't currently follow semver, so we set analyzer to depend on exact versions.